Psykotikism/Mutant_Tanks/INFORMATION.md

 				// 16: Enable Jockeys.
 (Only available in Left 4 Dead 2.)
 				// 32: Enable Chargers.
 (Only available in Left 4 Dead 2.)
 				"Special Types"				"-1"

-				// Enable the Mutant Special Infected.
-				// Note: This setting determines full availability.
-Even if other spawn settings are enabled while this is disabled, the Mutant Tank will stay disabled.
-				// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
-				// --
-				// -1/"ignore"/"exclude"/"filter"/"remove": Let the setting with the same name from the "Plugin Settings/General" section decide.
-				// 0/"disabled"/"false"/"off"/"no": OFF
-				// 1/"enabled"/"true"/"on"/"yes": ON
-				// --
-				// Alternatives: "Smoker Enabled"/"Boomer Enabled"/"Hunter Enabled"/"Spitter Enabled"/"Jockey Enabled"/"Charger Enabled"
-				"Special Enabled"			"-1"

 				// The Mutant Special Infected has this many chances out of 100.0% to spawn.
 				// Note: Clones, respawned Mutant Special Infected, randomized Special Infected, and Mutant Special Infected spawned through the Mutant Special Infected menu are not affected.